facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 ### Metadata {#metadata}

-You can configure additional html metadata (and override existing ones).
+You can configure additional HTML metadata (and override existing ones).

 Accepted fields: